William Contreras Player Props: Brewers vs. Nationals

-William Contreras -- with a slugging percentage of .512 in his past 10 games, including one home run -- will be in action for the Milwaukee Brewers versus the Washington Nationals, with Josiah Gray on the mound, on August 1 at 7:05 PM ET.
+The Milwaukee Brewers, including William Contreras (batting .293 in his past 10 games, with five doubles, a home run, two walks and eight RBI), battle starter MacKenzie Gore and the Washington Nationals at Nationals Park, Wednesday at 1:05 PM ET.

-In his most recent appearance, he strung together two hits (going 2-for-4 with a double and an RBI) against the Nationals.
+In his most recent game, he went 1-for-4 with a double and an RBI against the Nationals.

 William Contreras Game Info & Props vs. the Nationals